CONX Corp - Class A Shares Approach 52-Week Low - Market Mover

 Per Group Comparative Performance

-- The company's stock price performance year-to-date beats the peer average by -91.3%
+- The company's stock price performance year-to-date lags the peer average by -104.9%

 This story was produced by the Kwhen Automated News Generator.
 For more articles like this, please visit us at finance.kwhen.com.
 Write to editors@kwhen.com. © 2020 Kwhen Inc.